 Negligence has been defined as the doing of something that a reasonably prudent person wouldn't do or the failure to do something that a reasonable person would do under similar circumstances.
 Negligence can be either affirmative conduct or the failure to perform an affirmative act.
-For example, in a car collision, or any type of vehicle accident, whether it be a truck accident, bus accident, a motorcycle accident, or even a pedestrian accident, this could mean a broad range of behavior, from a lapse of attention causing a driver to rear-end another vehicle, cross a center line, fail to yield the right of way, or run a stop sign, resulting in a collision.
+For example, in a car collision, or any type of vehicle accident, whether it be a truck accident, bus accident, a motorcycle accident, or even a pedestrian accident, this could mean a broad range of behavior, from a lapse of attention causing a driver to rear-end another vehicle, cross a centerline, fail to yield the right of way or run a stop sign, resulting in a collision.
 The hypothetical "reasonable person" standard is used as the basis to judge human behavior.
 A reasonable person utilizes care under circumstances in which it is foreseeable that the failure to do so would pose an unreasonable risk of injury to others.

-If you have been injured as the result of the negligence of another person, please contact the Law Offices of David W. Barlow for a free consultation.
+If you have been injured as a result of the negligence of another person, please contact the Law Offices of David W. Barlow for a free consultation.
 We are available to meet with our clients on Oahu, Kauai, Maui, and the Big Island of Hawaii.
 Mr. Barlow has extensive experience helping the people of Hawaii who have been injured in auto accidents.
 He will aggressively pursue your claim to get you the maximum settlement possible for your injuries.

 The liability part of an auto insurance policy is specifically for defending any claims or paying any judgments against the insured driver in a car accident claim.
 When a plaintiff is injured in an auto accident due to the negligence of another, the plaintiff may make a claim under the bodily injury liability coverage of the defendant's auto insurance policy.
 Oahu liability coverage is set up to be a one-time settlement or payment for all of the plaintiff's injuries and damages.